 Relief for Assets Used in a Business

 You may qualify for CGT relief if you sell assets used in your business, such as buildings or machinery.
+For professional help with business disposals and accounting, check our book keeping services and CFO services.
 These assets must be used directly in the industry.

 This relief helps reduce CGT when the sale is part of closing or restructuring the business.
 To understand how asset sales interact with overall company finances, consult our corporate accounting services in Ireland for accurate advice.